6 min reading

 • Transportation (air, rail, water, road)

-• Banks and financial markets (however very limited, as most of the sector is regulated by DORA)
+• Banks and financial markets (also regulated by DORA)

 • Digital infrastructure providers (Internet nodes; DNS service providers; TLD name registries; cloud computing service providers; data center service providers; content delivery networks; trust service providers; providers of public electronic communication networks and public electronic communication services)